rafaelcabral223/blurry-loading/README.md

 # Blurry Loading

-Ao iniciar o site, a aplicação abre um contador de 0% até 100%, e conforme a porcentagem vai aumentando, a imagem vcomeça a ficar focada
+Ao iniciar o site, a aplicação abre um contador de 0% até 100%, e conforme a porcentagem vai aumentando, a imagem vcomeça a ficar focada.

 | :placard: Vitrine.Dev |     |
 | -------------  | --- |